stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/exploring-get-requests-multiple-values-and-parameters.md

 _How_ to submit such a request, however, was not immediately clear from the documentation.

-After more time than I’d like to admit, I found the solution while working with peers.
-To avoid that pain for myself in the future - I’ve written up some lessons to hopefully make it clear what you’d an expect.
+After more time than I'd like to admit, I found the solution while working with peers.
+To avoid that pain for myself in the future - I've written up some lessons to hopefully make it clear what you'd an expect.

-Below we’ll work through three scenarios:
+Below we'll work through three scenarios:
 1. **Multiple Parameters, Single Value**: A request for information about two parameters, names and ages, with a single value for each, e.g., John and 23
 2. **Single Parameter, Multiple Values**: A request for information about a single parameter, names, with two distinct values, e.g., John and James
 3. **Multiple Values, Multiple Parameters**: A request for information about multiple parameters, names and ages, with multiple values for names, e.g., John and James and 23